 - Your name, address, home and business telephone numbers

-- Vehicle Identification Number (This is available from the vehicle registration or title, or the plate at the left top of the instrument panel and visible through the windshield.)
+- Vehicle Identification Number (This is available from the vehicle registration or title, or the plate at the top left of the instrument panel and visible through the windshield.)

 - Dealership name and location

 - Vehicle delivery date and present mileage

 - Nature of concern

-We encourage you to call the toll-free number listed previously in order to give your inquiry prompt attention.
-However, if you wish to write Chevrolet, write to: Chevrolet Customer Assistance Center P.O.
+We encourage you to call us so we can give your inquiry prompt attention.
+However, if you wish to write Chevrolet, write to:

+Chevrolet Motor Division Chevrolet Customer Assistance Center P.O.
 Box 7047 Troy, MI 48007-7047